 It’s rare that an ordinary cream cleanser can remove all of our makeup without some harsh rubbing involved—but Fenty Skin’s Total Cleans’r is no ordinary cream cleanser.
 This two-in-one formula's creamy lather dissolves even the most stubborn makeup, making for less steps and less hassle while being nice and gentle on the skin.

 Best Hydrating: e.l.f Cosmetics Holy Hydration!
 Makeup Melting Cleansing Balm

 This hydrating cleansing balm goes from a solid to a luxurious oil to melt away your makeup effortlessly.
 Its milky texture rinses away clean and is full of plenty of hydrating ingredients to leave your skin feeling silky smooth and soft.

 Best Micellar Water: Bioderma Sensibio H20 Micellar Water

 This micellar water has become a go-to for its super potent yet gentle formula that soothes and clears up irritated skin.
 Beauty expert and makeup artist Tai Ceme says this cleanser is her personal favorite: "It not only removes makeup but it also lifts any dirt from the skin; it’s not just removing your makeup, it’s cleansing and toning your face.”

-Best Reusable: Face Halo Reusable Makeup Remover Pads
+Best Reusable: Face Halo Original - Reusable Makeup Remover - Pack of 3

 Most makeup removers require you to use a cotton pad or a wipe of some sort, and though they may be effective, they’re not exactly the most earth-friendly way to cleanse.
 These reusable makeup remover pads have unique fibers that reach deep into pores to cleanse and refresh skin for up to 200 washes.
 Simply dampen the pad, massage your skin, and watch your makeup disappear.